Ice Cream Science

 What is ice cream?

-Ice cream is an very complex, intricate and and delicate substance.
-It includes all three states of matter at once: solid (ice and fat), liquid (sugar solution) and gas (air bubbles).
+Ice cream is an very complex and delicate substance that contains all three states of matter at once:

 These states exist in a precarious balance.
-And it’s in that balance that we find the unique sensory qualities that so enchant us!
+And it’s in that balance that we find the unique sensory qualities that we love!

-Essentially, tiny particles of sold ice and fat surround and support air bubbles in a thickened sugar solution.
+Essentially, tiny particles of solid ice and fat surround and support air bubbles in a thickened sugar liquid solution.

 Let’s look at each of these four components in more detail...